Danone, Biostime cut China infant milk prices amid probe

-HONG KONG, July 9 (Reuters) - French food giant Danone SA said it had cut prices of its baby milk formula products in China by up to 20 percent following an investigation by Beijing into possible price-fixing and anti-competitive behaviour in the sector.
+HONG KONG (Reuters) - French food giant Danone SA (DANO.PA) said it had cut prices of its baby milk formula products in China by up to 20 percent following an investigation by Beijing into possible price-fixing and anti-competitive behavior in the sector.

 Danone said its Dumex Baby Food Co had “paid close attention to, and fully cooperated” with the probe by China’s top economic planning agency.
 From July 9, the firm reduced sales prices of its main products by 5-20 percent.